 I think it’s a little over-rated.

-Creating is SO MUCH more fun than organizing.
+Creating a DIY flower pot is SO MUCH more fun than organizing.

 As for me and my craft room?
 I think we’ll stay on the island a little longer. 🙂